postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ## Canceling your plan

-how to cancel a plan, where that's located

-how to reverse a cancelation request from the billing overview
+To cancel your Postman plan, select **Cancel plan** at the bottom of your [billing dashboard](http://go.postman.co/billing).

-To reverse a cancelation request, select **Undo cancelation** next to the cancelation notice on your Billing dashboard.
+If you have canceled your Postman plan and want to reverse this action, select **Undo cancelation** next to the cancelation notice on your [billing dashboard](http://go.postman.co/billing).

 ## Next steps